Starting an insurance brokerage.

 Richard Waltier, Sentio Insurance Brokers

-How to Set Up Your Brokerage
+How to Start an Insurance Brokerage

 So, you’ve decided to take the plunge.
 What next?
 There are two basic ways of setting up an insurance brokerage either a sole trader or a limited company.
 There are pros and cons to each option and lots of advice is available to help you choose which option is right for you.